ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 For more information, read the chapter 2.3 Stack buffer overflows in "Low-Level Software Security for Compiler Developers" [^5]

 ## Shellcoding

+The term "shellcoding" simply comes from the scenario, when these memory bugs have been exploited in a way, that they finally open the computer's shell as a result.

+Dictating execution flow in vulnerable programs could also lead to privilege escalation.
+The vulnerable program which is running with system privileges could execute arbitrary code with the same privileges.
+In the past, if a payload could spawn a shell, it was done with system privileges.
+However, modern UNIX systems do not transfer SUID rights by default anymore.

+Acquiring shell access this way usually leads to full control of the system.
+This has led to shell spawning to be one of the most common goals of attackers.

 </details>